esphome/esphome-docs/esphomeyaml/components/mqtt.rst

 ``home/living_room``, you can specify a custom ``topic_prefix`` in the configuration.
 That way, you can use your existing wildcards like ``home/+/#`` together with esphomelib.
-All other features of esphomelib (like availabilty) should still work correctly.
+All other features of esphomelib (like availability) should still work correctly.

 .. _mqtt-last_will_birth: